tylerjchuba/soar-behaviors/README.md

 ## Using Scenarios for Simpler test cases
-You can reduce the amount of scenarios needed for a given test case by **scenario outlines** from the Behave library.
+You can reduce the number of scenarios needed for a given test case by **scenario outlines** from the Behave library.
 This allows a test case to repeat the same scenario multiple times just by changing variables.
 This is primarily useful for playbooks that categorize and tag either artifact or containers.
 Below is an example that was built for the demo playbook for conf23.
 The scenario outline runs for each table entry, substituting the variables provided into the steps.

 ~~~gherkin
         Scenario Outline: Testing known blocked domains